F5Networks/f5-appsvcs-extension/docs/declarations/gslb.rst

 For additional details and BIG-IP AS3 usage, see |gslbvip| in the Schema Reference. **Important**: A GSLB_Server must always be in /Common/Shared as shown in the example.

-..
-IMPORTANT:: In BIG-IP AS3 3.25 and later, you can no longer rename GLSB_Server objects that reside in /Common.
+In BIG-IP AS3 3.25 and later, you can no longer rename GLSB_Server objects that reside in /Common.
 If you need to rename a GSLB_Server, you must first delete the GSLB_Server, and then submit a new declaration with the new name.

+**New in AS3 3.41** |br|
+AS3 3.41 adds the ability to include persistence options to a |gslbdom|.
+The persistence options were not available in previous versions.

-This declaration creates the following objects on the BIG-IP:
+This declaration creates the following objects on the BIG-IP (**NOTE** If you attempt to use this declaration on a version prior to 3.41, it will fail.
+On previous versions, remove the persistence properties from the GSLB Domain, highlighted in yellow):

 - Partition (tenant) named **Example_Tenant**.
-- A GSLB Domain named **testDomain** that defines domain properties and references a Pool.
+- A GSLB Domain named **testDomain** that defines domain properties, including persistence options, and references a Pool.
 - A GSLB pool named **testPool** which references a virtual server later in the declaration.
 - A reference to the **Common** partition, which includes an Application named **shared** and uses the shared template
 - A GSLB Data Center named **testDataCenter**.